nordiechcharfi/Nordi-Echcharfi.github.io/2018-05-18-A service-learning-trip-to-the-heart-of-Appalachia.md

 >At night we’d sleep ’cause we worked hard
 >I never thought of ever leaving Butcher Holler"*

-   (Loretta Lynn, Coal Miner’s Daughter, 1970)
+   (see Loretta Lynn, Coal Miner’s Daughter, 1970)

 In “Coal Miner’s Daughter” Loretta Lynn tells the story of her life in Appalachia, having been born and grown up there.
 Although I have spent only seven days in Williamson, WV, the heart of Appalachia, I feel I also have a story to tell about the town.